- ABOUT US

 Although it was possible to restore some of the original fenestration, double glazed replacement steel windows were still required throughout the building.
 Clement were thrilled to manufacture these new steel windows and doors.
 Various Clement ranges were used to meet the different criteria required for the project.
 For example, the Brooking range was used for the beautiful arched head windows on the front elevation as it would best replicate the originals which would have been silicone fronted.
 EB16 was used for other windows where silicone fronting was not required and W20 was used to make the steel doors.
 In total over thirty individual windows were specified, all in various shapes and sizes.

 Clement Conservation Rooflights were also specified, which bring masses of light in through the beautiful, high ceilings.

 James Charters, Director of Charters Property said “We were very pleased with the attention to detail and finish of the steel windows, Clement took ownership of their section of the project and were able to deliver a complex scheme on time and to a very good standard.
 They remained client focussed throughout and we will happily use their service again.”

 Contractor: Charters Property Ltd, Lime Villa, Condover, Shrewsbury SY5 7AA

 Specification: Clement Brooking, EB16 and W20 steel window ranges with T bars

 Colour: RAL 9005 (Jet Black) matt

-Clement Brooking, EB16 and W20 bespoke steel windows and doors are manufactured from hot rolled steel window sections generally in compliance with BS 6510 which are produced entirely from recycled steel source material.
-Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.
+Clement Brooking, EB16 and W20 bespoke steel windows and doors are manufactured from hot rolled steel window and door profiles generally in compliance with BS 6510 Revision 10 Nov 2020 which are produced from 98% recycled steel source material.
+Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 2005 EN 13438 2018.